-Roberta is a stand-in for Meg, though unlike Meg, Roberta is considered pretty and popular in school, and she has a boyfriend (and, unlike Hayley on American Dad, Roberta doesn't care about politics [though she did stand up for animal rights and sexual harassment in the workplace on two separate occasions], is still in high school, and isn't Hollywood Homely).
-However, she followed Meg's footsteps in terms of getting less screentime as the series went on.
+Roberta is a stand-in for Hayley on American Dad!; though, unlike Hayley, Roberta doesn't care about politics (though she did stand up for animal rights and sexual harassment in the workplace on two separate occasions), is still in high school, and isn't Hollywood Homely.
+However, she followed Hayley's footsteps in terms of getting less screentime as the series went on.

 Brian has some similarities to Tim, both tending to be the voices of reason in their respective shows, both being talking animals (a dog and a bear respectively), and both voiced by MacFarlane.
 However Tim the Bear has proven he's not like Brian at all in personality.
 Tim is actually aware that he's a bear and acts like a bear on occasion (compare to the later episodes of Family Guy where Brian's FurryReminders of being a dog are very few and far between), he's a devout Christian (but not to the point where he would be The Fundamentalist), the voice Seth MacFarlane did for Tim is very distinct from Brian, Tim doesn't live with Cleveland, and Tim actually has clothes on (even if it's just a shirt with no pants).

 Cleveland Junior, who was originally a thin, smart, hyperactive kid in Family Guy, has become a physical duplicate of Chris.
 Their intelligence levels and personalities are pretty different though.